Light Rail Relay

 How can I make a team?

 Decide which format you'd like to participate in.
-There are three categories for results purposes: Competitive for teams of four, Solo for teams of one, and Open for all other formats.
+There are three categories for results purposes: Competitive for teams of six, Solo for teams of one, and Open for all other formats.
 All teams will:

 • Register their members.